 USPS Priority Mail is a convenient, cost-effective method for shipping items in a timely manner.
 The process for shipping items through Priority Mail is simple, making it an ideal option for small businesses that don’t have resources for a shipping staff.

 USPS Priority Mail features and rates vary according to the type of Priority Mail you’re shipping (Flat Rate, Regional Rate, or Commercial Rates).
 Below, we provide a full breakdown of Priority Mail to help you decide if it’s a good fit for your business’s shipping needs.

 USPS Priority Mail is the fastest mail class at USPS.
 Packages typically deliver faster than First Class Mail and can weigh up to 70 pounds, with a maximum combined length and girth of 108 inches.
 To calculate girth, measure the distance around the thickest part of the package.

-How long does Priority Mail take?
+How long does a Priority Mail package take?
 Priority Mail packages typically arrive within 1-3 days.
-For an even faster option, you can opt for Priority Mail Express.
+For an even faster option in this mail class, you can opt for Priority Mail Express.

 Priority Mail is a domestic service, meaning it can be transported:

 - Within the United States

 - U.S. territories, Marshall Islands, Federal States of Micronesia

 - U.S. military and diplomatic posts, and the United Nations, NY

 Priority Mail is typically compared to UPS and FedEx packages that weigh under 10 pounds and fit in a mailbox.
 It’s delivered 6 days a week, with no extra fee for Saturday delivery.
 Priority Mail packages also include insurance, and the amount covered depends on how you purchased the label.
 Retail customers qualify for up to $50 or $100 insurance and manifest mailers paying with a permit imprint qualify for up to $100.